matthewmullin01/decodable.io/README.md

 ## Stack

 This project was built using Vue.
-It is a side project that I did primarily to learn the basics of Vue as well as geet some use from it as I often need to decode K8s secrets.
+It is a side project that I did primarily to learn the basics of Vue.
+It has also proven to be an incredibly usefull application for me personally as I am decoding K8s secrets almost on a daily basis.

-My design guidance was to focus on user exeprience, by keeping things simple and understandabe.
+My design guidance was to focus on user experience by keeping things simple and understandabe.

 No CSS frameworks/libraries were used.